-31. Stronger fiscal frameworks will be required as CCA countries seek to benefit from greater economic integration.
-This will help ensure investment projects, such as those presented by the BRI, are implemented effectively, while maintaining sustainable fiscal positions.
-Robust fiscal frameworks would also improve transparency and governance and contribute to a better investment climate.
-Three elements are particularly important:

-Robust budgetary institutions and medium-term budgeting
+Stronger fiscal frameworks will be required as CCA countries seek to benefit from greater economic integration.
+These frameworks will help ensure that investment projects such as those presented by the BRI are implemented effectively, while fiscal positions are maintained.
+Robust fiscal frameworks will also improve transparency and governance and contribute to a better investment climate.
+Three elements are particularly important for a fiscal framework: (1) robust budgetary institutions and medium-term budgeting, (2) fiscal rules, and (3) fiscal risk management.